william-Dic/pixel-pineapple-privacy/README.md

 ### 3. Data Security

 We take reasonable steps to protect your data.
-All data transmissions between your browser and the Google Gemini API are secured using **HTTPS encryption**.
+All data transmissions between your browser and the Google Gemini AI API are secured using **HTTPS encryption**.
 Since we do not store any user data on our servers, the risk of a data breach is significantly minimized.
 The Google Gemini API key is stored locally and securely within your browser's storage, which is a secure and standard practice for Chrome extensions.

 ### 4. Children's Privacy